 The cleansing, modulation, and activation of the nadis through the breath can lead to physical and mental stability.
 Once you learn how to control these elements, you can then practice internal and external breath retention.
 Retention is the most regarded aspect of pranayama, as it represents the temporary cessation of prana and connection to purusa or pure consciousness (Iyengar, 2013).

 Suggestions before practicing

-- Since food can put some pressure against the diaphragm and lungs, making deep breathing more difficult to experience, avoid practicing after eating hours.
+- Since food can put some pressure against the diaphragm and lungs, making deep breathing more difficult to experience, avoid practicing after eating.

-- Set a time of the day and a place in which you can be entirely concentrated in the breathing exercise.
+- Set a time of day and place where you can concentrate entirely on the breathing exercise.

 - Always use your nostrils for breathing.

-- If you have a blockage that does not allow you to breathe freely through the nostrils, you can slightly open your mouth to allow better ventilation.
+- If you have a blockage that prevents you from breathing freely through the nostrils, you can slightly open your mouth to allow better ventilation.

-- Clean your nostrils by blowing on a tissue before starting.
+- Clean your nostrils by blowing in a tissue before starting.

-- Sit in a comfortable position that you can maintain throughout the entire practice or lay on your back.
+- Sit in a comfortable position that you can maintain throughout the entire practice, or lie on your back.

 - Keep your spine straight and avoid straining the body.

 - Do not practice if you are feeling ill or unwell.

 - Stop if you feel discomfort at any time during the practice.

 - Sensations such as tingling, heat, cold, itching, lightness, or heaviness can be experienced by healthy people.